Locations:

 Advertisement

 People with this problem have difficulty regulating involuntary functions such as heart rate, breathing and body temperature, in addition to blood pressure.
-“We usually send these patients to cardiology for testing,” says Dr. Lioudis.
+“We usually send these patients to cardiology for testing,” notes Dr. Lioudis.

 Why you should pay attention to your blood pressure

 Hypertension can wreak havoc on the body before alarming symptoms appear.
-That’s why regular checkups are a “must.”
+That’s why regular checkups are a must.

 Sometimes, Dr. Lioudis asks patients to check their blood pressure at different times of the day.
 It’s the only way to spot masked hypertension.
 People with this condition have normal blood pressure in the doctor’s office, but high blood pressure at home.